Types of Gifts

 Publicly Traded Securities

 Donating appreciated securities to the Community Foundation allows you to eliminate capital gains tax and receive an immediate tax receipt for the market value of the securities.
 We use the Vancouver Foundation to accept securities on our behalf as they are our Investment Manager.
-To donate securities, please complete the Gift of Shares form to describe the securities you wish to donate.
+For more information on donating securities, please click here

 A Gift in Your Will